edakturk14/fuel-dapp-template/README.md

-# Fuel Starter Kit ⛽🌴
+# Fuel dApp Template ⛽🌴

 The best way to get started building decentralized applications on Fuel!
 Built using NextJS, DaisyUI, Forc, Sway and Typescript.